ISISComputingGroup/EPICS-refl/BlockServer/blockserver_docs/configuration_rules.rst

 #.
 Blocks are uniquely named and case is ignored (i.e. Block1 is the same as BLOCK1)
 #.
 Block names can only include alpha-numeric chars and '_', and must start with an alpha-numeric char
 #.
+Blocks must not be named "lowlimit", "highlimit", "runcontrol" or "wait"
+#.
 Blocks do not know which group they are in
 #.
 Blocks can only belong to one group
 #.
 Blocks know which component they are in with null (None in Python) meaning they are not in a component